 However, it is crucial for HR professionals to have a clear understanding of the key characteristics of each service offering, as there are differences that would affect the business regarding operations, risk management and business liabilities.
 The truth is, not every tool in your arsenal will help you achieve your goal, so it’s important for companies to know the key differences and to know what’s available in the market as tools to help them expand their business.

-While on the surface both PEO and EOR seems to be a solution used to take on headcount for a company, the way they do it is quite different and they each take on different levels of legal responsibilities.
+While on the surface, both PEO and EOR seem to be a solution used to take on headcount for a company, the way they do it is quite different and they each take on different levels of legal responsibilities.
 To help you better understand the differences between PEO and EOR, we’ve summarised the key differences here in this article.

 Want to start making a difference in your business?
 Get connected with one of our representatives to see how we can enhance your HR function and help tackle your pain points.